kpaas-io/kpaas/DIRECTORY.md

 │   └── release # Release directory
-├── charts # Helm charts for deploying KPaaS components │   └── calico # chart for deploying calico networking ├── cli # Commands line interface
+├── charts # Helm charts for deploying KPaaS components │   └── calico # chart for deploying calico networking ├── run # application main entrypoints
 │   ├── deploy # Kubernetes deployment service
 │   │   └── main.go
 │   ├── docker # Files that need to be used in Docker, such as: startup files